JEngTherm/EngThermBase.jl/README.md

-# AbstractEngTherm.jl
+# EngThermBase.jl
-Abstract Engineering Thermodynamics
+Basic types and functionality for Engineering Thermodynamics